bohendo/ethprovider/README.md

 **Build:** `make push` will build everything locally and push the resulting docker images to dockerhub (or you can replace the registry variable at the top of Makefile to push the images somewhere else)

 **Deploy:** `make deploy` will pull the necessary docker images from the registry (dockerhub by default) and deploy them.
-This will deploy an ethprovider (one of geth or parity) behind an nginx proxy that'll set-up an https connection and log rpc requests.
+This will deploy an ethprovider (geth) behind an nginx proxy that'll set-up an https connection and log rpc requests.
 If an ethprovider is already deployed, it will stop the current deployment and redeploy a new one.

-(There is a variable at the top of `ops/deploy.sh` that specifies which client to deploy (geth or parity), it's usually set to parity.)

 `make stop` will stop both the proxy and provider.

 ## Etc

-`make simple` will download the parity & geth docker images and configure them appropriately.
+`make simple` will download the geth docker image and configure them appropriately.

 `make manual` will download both client's source code and compile/build them according to their docker files: `modules/**/manual.dockerfile`